funilrys/pornhosts/.github/ISSUE_TEMPLATE/adult.md

 ---
-name: adult
+name: Adult Porno NSFW
-about: I would like to add the following domain to the hosts file
+about: I would like to contribute with the following domain to the hosts file
-title: 'Type domain here'
+title: 'Type only domain here'
 labels: NSFW Adult Material
 assignees: Spirillen